k22patel/Karan_Portfolio/README.md

 Project Portfolio
 # My GitHub Portfolio

 Welcome to my GitHub portfolio!
-Here, you'll find a curated collection of my projects, showcasing my skills in [programming languages you use], and my expertise in [areas of expertise].
-Each project highlights a unique challenge I've tackled, demonstrating my problem-solving abilities and technical prowess.
+Here, you'll find a collection of my projects, showcasing skills in machine learning and analytics.
+Each project highlights a unique challenge I have tackled, demonstrating my problem-solving and technical abilities.

 ---